“It's the journey, not the destination.”

 Enjoyment factor: Flat roads on a sunny day – you're smiling.

-Ease of use: Depends how experienced you are with riding horses/ how comfortable your horse is to having people ride it.
+Ease of use: It depends on how experienced you are with riding horses/ how comfortable your horse is to have people ride it.

 Enjoyment factor: Pretty good for the first few hours, before your leg muscles begin to seize up…